Teatro Municipal of Caracas

 The Teatro Municipal of Caracas is an opera house in Venezuela.
 It was inaugurated by President Guzmán Blanco in 1881.
 The theatre was initially named after the president.

 Construction

 The building was designed by Esteban Ricard, a French architect who left Venezuela before the project was completed.
 It was finished under the direction of the Venezuelan engineer Jesús Muñoz Tébar.
 The building incorporates structural ironwork imported from Great Britain, as there was no domestic production at the time.

+In 1896, President Joaquín Crespo commemorated General José Tadeo Monagas by erecting a statute of him in front of the theatre in a move for political unity.

 The building was modified in 1949 to facilitate redevelopment of central Caracas.